OnThaCode/OnThaCode/README.md

 - 👋 Hi, I’m @OnThaCode
 - 👀 I’m interested in ...knowledge
-- 🌱 I’m currently learning ...Fullstack Web/Mobile Development at Nucamp
+- 🌱 I’m currently learning ...Quality Assurance at CodingTemple
 - 💞️ I’m looking to collaborate on ...anything and everything that i can learn from
 - 📫 How to reach me ...immaculateleila202@gmail.com